WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 - Book Dash
 - Any plan for the next months that we should focus on

+Really amazing work Malvika - thank you so much :pray:

 ### Date: 09 October 2020